eraycaganozdemir/DSA-210-Project/README.md

 <br>

 - As it can be seen on the statement it includes the date, place and the amount of money that I spent in that place and time.
-Some parts of this statement is not necessary in my analysis (such as place), so I will only retrieve dates and expenditures.
+Some parts of this statement is not necessary in my analysis (such as place), so I will only retrieve usefull and necessary parts which are dates and expenditures.

 <br>